Burrell College of Health Sciences School of Osteopathic Medicine - BCSOM

 Accreditation & Affiliation

-COM Accreditation Status The Burrell College of Osteopathic Medicine is accredited by the Commission on Osteopathic College Accreditation (COCA).
+COM Accreditation Status The Burrell College of Health Sciences is accredited by the Higher Learning Commission (HLC).
+HLC serves as the institutional accreditor for the College.

 Student Demographics